symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``false``

 When this is set to ``true``, the profiler will only be enabled when an exception is thrown during the handling of the request.
-It becomes the service container parameter called ``profiler_listener.only_exceptions``.

 only_master_requests
 ....................